matteoferla/EV-D68-3C-protease/phe-site.md

 ![acid-base-cys.png](acid-base-cys.png)

-The T132 is popular, but simply loading PDB:2B0F in PyMOL and doing the mutagenesis wizard shows that this is out of reach to either threonine or glutamine (as is K61 as expected).
+The T132 is popular, but simply loading PDB:2B0F in PyMOL and doing the mutagenesis wizard shows that this is out of reach to either threonine or glutamate (as is K61 as expected).
 I have not checked its conservation.